kaisermann/aph/README.md

 ---

-All Apheleia Collection or Wrapper have these default methods:
+All Apheleia Collections and Wrappers have these default methods:

 ```js
 // Iterates through all items on the colleciton